raymondbutcher/pretf/docs/api/run.md

 Executes Terraform and waits for it to finish.
 Command line arguments are passed through to Terraform.
 Returns the exit code from Terraform.

-Consider using `pretf.run.execute` to execute Terraform.
-This is a lower level function.

 Signature:

 ```python